Archives

 Registration ended (Feb 15, 2023)

-Hosted by the Chair of Frauke Kreuter and the Munich Center for Machine Learning (MCML), this 2-month full-time program joins forces of aspiring talents in the area of Data Science in small groups to work on projects with a positive societal impact.
+This 2-month full-time program joins forces of aspiring talents in the area of Data Science in small groups to work on projects with a positive societal impact.

 The program is designed for two teams of 4-5 fellows, each working on a separate project for the social good.
 Both teams will be assisted by a Technical Mentor and a Project Manager.
 The participants receive a fellowship that covers living expenses for the time of the program from August 1st – September 30th.